Estimating Joint Interventional Distributions from Marginal Interventional Data: Related work

 \section{Related work}

-Various methods address the statistical problem of merging information from datasets with overlapping subsets of random variables, called the \emph{Marginal Problem} \citep{deming1940least,kellerer1964}.
-The problem of combining information from overlapping data in causal structure learning has been studied in \citep{danks2008integrating,tillman2011learning}.
+\paragraph{Marginal problem and causality} Various methods address the statistical problem of merging information from datasets with overlapping subsets of random variables, called the \emph{Marginal Problem} \citep{deming1940least,kellerer1964}.
+The problem of combining information from overlapping data in causal structure learning has been studied in \citep{danks2008integrating,tillman2011learning, dhir2020integrating}.
 However, the structures they are able to learn are based on conditional independence tests within the overlapping datasets; in other words, they have to observe variables jointly.
-Recently, an extension of this problem was introduced, the \emph{Causal Marginal Problem}, where information from disjoint datasets is merged into a single \emph{causal} model \citep{gresele2022causal, sani2023bounding}. \citet{gresele2022causal}, for example, address whether data from subsets of variables together with an a-priori known graph structure can be used to determine a set of joints SCMs that are counterfactually consistent with the marginal data.
+Recently, an extension of this problem was introduced, the \emph{Causal Marginal Problem}, where information from disjoint datasets is merged into a single \emph{causal} model \citep{gresele2022causal, sani2023bounding}. \citet{gresele2022causal}, for example, address whether data from subsets of variables together with a known graph structure can be used to determine a set of joint SCMs that are counterfactually consistent with the marginal data.
 Their work differs from ours in that we are interested in finding joint interventional distributions, while they focus on bounding counterfactual quantities, which allows them to falsify causal models.
-Further, they assume the causal graph to be given, while our approach can be used for causal feature selection.
+Further, they assume the causal graph to be given, while our approach can be used for parental discovery.

+\paragraph{Joint interventional distributions} A recent object of research interest is the conditions under which joint causal effects can be identified from interventions on variable subsets, single variable interventions being the limiting case.
+This question has been tackled from both a parametric and a nonparametric point of view.
+From the nonparametric perspective, causal effect identification from experimental data was studied by \citet{bareinboim2012causal}, where a sound and complete algorithm was introduced for z-identification of causal effects under experimental conditions.
+This was extended later by \citet{lee2020general}, where the $g$-identification formula was introduced in scenarios where not all experimental data is available. \citet{jung2023estimating} presented an estimator based on the $g$-identification formula with properties against bias. \citet{tikka2021causal} developed a sound search-based algorithm, where heuristics and search reduction techniques are able to decide (and provide a nonparametric estimator, if possible) for joint effect identification from observational and experimental data.

+From the parametric perspective, \citet{saengkyongam2020learning} studies identification in nonlinear Gaussian models with confounding between the covariates and the outcomes, while \citet{kekic2025learning} provides an unbiased estimator of joint interventional effects from single variable interventions without distributional assumptions.
+However, they rely on an additive outcome mechanism assumption. \citet{gimenez2022causal}, explore the identifiability of joint causal effects under different assumptions of the problem such as linear and nonlinear models, the existence of instrumental variables and sparsity.
+The potential outcome literature has also studied this question from a parametric point of view (see \citep{shi2023data,colnet2024causal} and references therein).